 If you’re a newbie and haven’t had the chance to use a group fitness challenge app before, no worries, we’ve got your back.
 Just read on and get all the answers you need.

 So, what do you get out of this?
 Besides a healthy mind within a healthy body, most group fitness challenge apps have a rewards system.
-Some of them give out prizes (that they can set themselves), while others stay away from external incentives, aiming at creating sustainable motivation that comes organically.
+Some of them give out prizes (that they can set themselves), while others stay away from external incentives, aiming at creating sustainable motivation that comes organically when using the group fitness challenge app.
 Then there’s the very subtle yet genuine fear of the occasional “leader board” that will awaken the competitive spirit in people by showing them their performance compared to others.
 You even have the option of taking on challenges for charity, killing two birds with one stone.

 Getting to know the variety of team fitness challenge types is all good and well.
-But how do you choose the best option for your team?
+But how do you choose the best option for your team, especially when you are looking for free group fitness challenge apps?
 Simple, just answer the following questions:

 Why do you need team workout challenges?
 Once you’ve set a clear goal, it’ll be much easier to filter the avalanche of options.

 What is the average fitness level of your team members?
 Make sure to be mindful of every person’s physical state not to overwhelm them physically and eventually demotivate them.

 What devices do your team members use?
 If you choose an app that’s incompatible with the devices your friends or colleagues own, then you’re putting them on the spot.
 Either they purchase an additional device, or they don’t participate altogether.

 What is your budget?
 Of course, money shouldn’t be the only factor to base your decision on, but it is a factor whether we like it or not.
 So, always be on the lookout for an excellent price-performance ratio.